reach-sh/reach-lang/docs/src/guide/staking/index.md

 There's no magic involved, but it definitely feels like there is when you're building a Reach application.
 As a developer, you don't need to think about forming transaction groups, SDK calls, or opting in.
 Reach handles `{!rsh} Token` IDs and Application opt-ins, on networks that require opt-ins.
 You focus on the business logic of your DApp and plug into the consensus network of your choice.

-In addition to all of this, Reach also provides formal verification and cross chain compatability.
-In short, Reach allows developers to build decentralized apps on multiple blockchains faster and safer.